biliro-cc/books/README.md

 1. Clicking through the book using the shared left/right buttons must always land you on the same page in both books.
 This means that if you press the right arrow on your keyboard three times and hit chapter 1 in the English version, you should hit chapter 1 in the foreign version as well.
 2. The table of contents must be very close to identical; any structure or indents in one should be replicated in the other.

-Although you're welcome to play around with CSS to make everything in a chapter line up perfectly, it is not necessary.
+3. Any extra fluff should be removed.
+Corresponding pages should be close to identical on both sides in terms of content.
+4. There should be no font-family, font-size, or line-height CSS tags applied to the main body text: it should appear as Times New Roman.
+5. All verified books should have Langduet title pages; premade ones for various sources can be found at the [verified-titlepages](https://github.com/langduet/verified-titlepages) repo.
+Each of these is just a simple .xhtml file with no dependencies; you can just paste it into an existing titlepage to replace it and then edit the title and author text.

-Additionally, if you modify an Epub, make sure to add "Langduet, " to the source metadata.
+Additionally, if you modify an Epub, make sure to add `Langduet, ` to the `[english/foreign]_source` metadata entry.